Izenda7Series/docs/ui/doc_report_designer_fields.rst

    -  Filter Settings
    -  Filter Formatting |br|

 #.
-Select Equivalence in Filter Operator drop-down in Filter Settings
+Select Equivalence in Filter Operator section.
-   section.
 #.
 Select Equals (Manual Entry) in the next drop-down.
 #.
 Type in "Atlanta".

 .. note::

-   Any field marked as not filterable in Data Model cannot be used in a filter.
+   * Any field marked as not filterable in Data Model cannot be used in a filter.
 It can neither be dragged into the Filter box, nor appear in a filter drop-down.
+   * The Use Lookup checkbox only display for table/view fields having valid filter lookup key-value setting in Data Model.

 .. note::